craigahobbs/tespo/simulate.md

     )

     # Fetch the scenarios
-    vehicleScenarioURLs = fetch('scenarios/vehicleScenarios.json')
+    vehicleScenarioURLs = httpFetch('scenarios/vehicleScenarios.json')
-    powerwallScenarioURLs = fetch('scenarios/powerwallScenarioURLs.json')
+    powerwallScenarioURLs = httpFetch('scenarios/powerwallScenarioURLs.json')
     tespoRowsArray = arrayNew(0, 1, 2, 3, 6, 9, 12)

     # Run each powerwall scenario with each vehicle scenario
     scenarioData = arrayNew()
-    foreach vehicleScenarioURL in vehicleScenarioURLs do
+    for vehicleScenarioURL in vehicleScenarioURLs:
-        foreach powerwallScenarioURL in powerwallScenarioURLs do
+        for powerwallScenarioURL in powerwallScenarioURLs:
             isLoading = false
-            foreach tespoRows in tespoRowsArray do
+            for tespoRows in tespoRowsArray:
                 # Get the cached scenario stats
                 scenarioStats = simulateGetScenarioStats(vehicleScenarioURL, powerwallScenarioURL, tespoRows)
-                if scenarioStats == null then
+                if scenarioStats == null:
                     # Load each scenario
-                    vehicleScenario = powerwallValidateVehicleScenario(fetch(vehicleScenarioURL))
+                    vehicleScenario = powerwallValidateVehicleScenario(httpFetch(vehicleScenarioURL))
                     powerwallScenario = powerwallLoadScenario(powerwallScenarioURL)

                     # Run the simulation